 In another episode, Smith threatened Sarah Pratt with ruin when she rebuffed his advances.
 She promptly told her husband Orson, who confronted Joseph, only to have him deny the encounter.
 (Minutes of Quorum of 12, Jan 20, 1843)

 Joseph was arrested dozens of times for crimes ranging from bank fraud, conspiracy to commit murder, polygamy, perjury, inciting a riot, disturbing the peace (a catchall for fraudsters in the day), treason in 2 different states (well documented in Council of 50 minutes), etc. Joseph fled creditors and arrest on multiple occasions.
 The Church’s narrative of “trumped up charges…a lamb to the slaughter” is simply not true.
-Joseph experienced far more run-ins with local, state and Federal law than most members realize.
+Joseph was the focus of far more justifiable run-ins with local, state and Federal law enforcement than most members realize.

 - Isaac Hale’s sworn testimony – Emma’s father provides first-hand perspective of Joseph’s money digging associates and translation process – “the same as when he looked for the money-diggers, with the stone in his hat, and his hat over his face, while the Book of Plates were at the same time in the woods!”

 - There are a handful of credible first-hand accounts of Joseph admitting he could not see anything through his peep stones.
 (Addison Austin in court; Isaac Hale when Joseph promised to abandon money digging)